vikassnwloodles/Carrie_Search_Frontend/task_list.md

 ### 🔧 Task 2: Ask Riza for support@ask-pete.ai email credentials

 Ask Riza to send support@ask-pete.ai email credentials in order to setup them in the backend code for sending emails to Pete users using that email address.

+---

+### 🔧 Task 3: Go to Godaddy and add api.ask-pete.ai subdomain

+Go to Godaddy and add api.ask-pete.ai subdomain and then map it with backend by updating nginx config.
+Also update redirect url for api.ask-pete.ai in nginx config, it should redirect to https://ask-pete.ai.